How Taking Selfies Changed the Way I Travel

 This past summer, I packed a duffel bag with a week’s worth of clothes and hopped on a plane to Australia.
 For the first time, I was traveling alone with absolutely no plan: no one to stay with, no definite places I was going to visit, and, most formatively, no travel companion.
 Every trip I had taken before that fateful July was with a friend, my family, or my study abroad group, so I consciously made the decision to set out on my own to a place known for intrepid backpacker culture and acres of pastoral land for wistful gazing and contemplation.

 Who would eat lunch with me?
 Who would walk with me out at night?
-Who was going to take my picture at all the incredible sights?
+And who was going to take my picture at all the incredible sights?

 “Excuse me, could you take a picture of me in front of this giant stuffed horse?
 I heard it’s really important to Australian culture and stuff…I guess you didn’t hear me.
 Oh, I see, you’re with your kids.
 That’s fine!
 I suppose I’ll take a picture of it myself…you’re a handsome horse, aren’t you Phar Lap?
 Smile for the camera!
 What a star!
 Good God, I’m talking to a taxidermy horse.”